jagregory/abrash-zen-of-asm/src/chapter-07.md

 The 16 distinct memory addressing modes supported by the *mod-reg-rm* byte are often given a slew of confusing names, such as "implied addressing," "based relative addressing," and "direct indexed addressing."
 Generally, there's little need to name addressing modes; you'll find you use them much more than you talk about them.
 However, we will need to refer to the modes later in this book, so let me explain my preferred addressing mode naming scheme.

 I find it simplest to give a name to each of the three possible components of a memory offset — base for BX or BP, index for SI or DI, displacement for a 1-or 2-byte fixed value — and then just refer to an addressing mode with all the components of that mode.
-That way, `mov [bx],al` uses base addressing, `add ax,[si+1]` uses index+displacement addressing, and `mov dl,[bp+di+1000h]` uses base+index+displacement addressing.
+That way, `mov [bx],al`{.nasm} uses base addressing, `add ax,[si+1]`{.nasm} uses index+displacement addressing, and `mov dl,[bp+di+1000h]`{.nasm} uses base+index+displacement addressing.
 The names may be long at times, but they're never ambiguous or hard to remember.

 ### Direct Addressing

 There is one exception to the above naming scheme, and that's direct addressing.
-Direct addressing is used when a memory address is referenced with just a 16-bit displacement, as in `mov bx,[WordVar]` or `mov es:[410h],al`.
+Direct addressing is used when a memory address is referenced with just a 16-bit displacement, as in `mov bx,[WordVar]`{.nasm} or `mov es:[410h],al`{.nasm}.
 You might expect direct addressing to be called displacement addressing, but it's not, for three reasons.
 First, the address used in direct addressing is not, properly speaking, a displacement, since it isn't relative to any register.
 Second, direct addressing is a time-honored term that came into use long before the 8088 was around, so experienced programmers are more likely to speak of "direct addressing" than "displacement addressing."

 Third, direct addressing is a bit of an anomaly in *mod-reg-rm* addressing.
 It's pretty obvious why we'd *want* to have direct addressing available; surely you'd rather do this: